pieterbrandsen/Pansiep/docs/creep/communication.md

-# Structure communication
+# Communication

 Run functions on a creep using creep's name.

-When the sender room needs to check something with a creep, it can use this system to get a response.
+When the sender needs to check something with a creep, it can use this system to get a response.

 ## Function list